wp-plugins/post-views-new/readme.txt

 = From WordPress.org =

 1. Download Post_views
-2. Upload the 'Post_views' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+2. Upload the 'post_views-new' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 3. Activate Post_views from your Plugins page.

 If Any Problem, mail me at devenbansod [dot] bits [at] gmail [dot] com.